Kassel Mission: Main battle

 For this mission the 8th Air Force dispatched 283 B-24 Liberator bombers of the 2nd Combat Bombardment Wing and, as escorts, 198 P-51 Mustang fighters.

 As the result of a navigation error, the lead ship of the 445th Bombardment Group turned almost due east instead of east-southeast and its 35 bombers bypassed Kassel, deciding instead to bomb the railway facilities in the town of Göttingen.
-The marshalling yard and the repair shop were, however, missed.
-Instead, 25 buildings in the village of Rosdorf, on the SW edge of Göttingen, were damaged and three people injured.
+The bombs, however, missed the marshalling yard and the repair shop.
+Instead, 25 buildings in the village of Rosdorf, on the southwest edge of Göttingen, were damaged and three people injured.
 The villagers there counted a total of 103 bomb craters.
-As a result of the change of course, the bombers lost their fighter escort on the return flight.
-Around 11:00 am they turned west over the Seulingswald forest between Bad Hersfeld and Eisenach and were almost immediately attacked by 150 fighters of the German Jagdgeschwader squadrons, numbers 3 (Udet), 4 and 300.
-These fighter wings had Bf 109s and Fw 190 which had been specially adapted and equipped with extra armour and 20 and 30 mm cannon for attacking bomber formations.
-The air battle only lasted for a few minutes "but it was a horrendous attack" and 25 bombers were shot down across an area 15 miles (24 km) across and went down over the Seulingswald.
-Total losses were avoided by the late arrival of the 361st Fighter Group.
-In addition, six additional bombers crashed on the return flight to their home base at Tibenham in Norfolk, England; only four bombers made it home unscathed.
+As a result of the change of course, the bombers became separated from their fighter escort on the return flight.
+Around 11:00 am they turned west over the Seulingswald forest between Bad Hersfeld and Eisenach and were almost immediately attacked by 150 fighters of the German Jagdgeschwader (fighter wings) 3 (Udet), 4 and 300.
+These wings were equipped with Bf 109 and Fw 190 fighters which had been modified with extra armour and 20 and 30 mm cannon for attacking bomber formations.
+The air battle only lasted for a few minutes "but it was a horrendous attack;" 25 bombers were shot down across an area 15 miles (24 km) across and went down over the Seulingswald.
+The total destruction of the formation was avoided by the late arrival of the 361st Fighter Group.
+In addition, six additional bombers crashed on the return flight to their home base at Tibenham, Norfolk, England; only four bombers made it home unscathed.
+This was the greatest single-mission loss of aircraft from any American bombardment group during World War II.

-American losses were 31 B-24 Liberator bombers and one P-51 Mustang.
+American losses were 31 B-24 Liberator bombers and one P-51 Mustang shot down.
 118 Americans were killed, of whom 11 were murdered after parachuting to safety.
 121 Americans ended up in German POW camps and survived.